Thermosphere: Climate change

 A contraction of the thermosphere has been observed as a possible result in part due to increased carbon dioxide concentrations, the strongest cooling and contraction occurring in that layer during solar minimum.
 The most recent contraction in 2008–2009 was the largest such since at least 1967.

 Phenomena in the thermosphere

 ELVES are a type of upper-atmospheric lightning that occur at the lower boundary of the thermosphere.
-They often appear at 100 km above the ground over thunderstorms as a expanding and flat dimly red glow around 400 km in diameter that lasts for typically one millisecond.
+They often appear at 100 km above the ground over thunderstorms as an expanding and flat dimly red glow around 400 km in diameter that lasts for typically one millisecond.
 ELVES were first recorded on a Space Shuttle mission off French Guiana on October 7, 1990.

 ELVES is a whimsical acronym for "emissions of light and very low frequency perturbations due to electromagnetic pulse sources."
 This refers to the process by which the light is generated; the excitation of nitrogen molecules due to electron collisions (the electrons possibly having been energized by the electromagnetic pulse caused by a discharge from an underlying thunderstorm).